-Posters are great visuals for students when reminding what respect in the classroom looks like, and sounds like.
-Be sure to add respect posters to the walls of your classroom respect quotes for kids and respect posters.
-This will allow your students to have reminders of how to show respect and give respect to each other and show respect for teachers.
+Posters are great visuals for students to remind them what respect in the classroom looks like and sounds like.
+Be sure to add respect posters to the walls of your classroom.
+These respect posters are filled with lots of respect quotes for kids to read and practice.
+The posters allow your students to have reminders of how to show and give respect to teachers and each other.

-Teaching respect is another tool inside or your classroom management toolbox.
-You are teaching students life skills that will help them grow into productive members of society.
-Everything you do to strengthen your classroom management will reduce stress for you and your students.
+Teaching respect is another tool inside your classroom management toolbox.
+You are teaching your students life skills that will help them grow into productive members of society.
+Everything you do to strengthen your classroom management skills will reduce stress for you and your students.
 Take the time to get this part right so you don’t have classroom chaos this school year!